 Ebb and Flow on the Salish Sea

-I used to have a sailboat large enough to sleep a few people comfortably for a week-long vacation, but I sold it a few years ago on the premise that it wasn’t convenient to have a 30-foot boat tugging at dock-lines in the November storms of coastal British Columbia, Canada, while we were off gallivanting in Eastern Europe.
+I used to have a sailboat large enough to sleep a few people comfortably for a week-long vacation, but I sold it on the premise that it wasn’t convenient to have a 30-foot boat tugging at dock-lines in the November storms of coastal British Columbia in Canada, while we were off gallivanting in Eastern Europe.
 That is partially true, but, I have to admit that when I looked out my window on a Saturday morning and saw the waves of the Salish Sea start to crest with white foam, I’d start to sweat.
 Uh Oh – Arthur is going to want to go sailing…

 I have my license to sail.
 Some years ago, I signed myself up for a course with Captain Mac’s School of Seamanship.
 Along with three other students, I cruised the coastline of east Vancouver Island for a week.
 Daily, we studied the theory of sailing, read the Tide and Current Tables, plotted our course and took turns at the helm.
 At the end of the week, to earn my stripes, I was put to the test of navigating Captain Mac’s 42’ sloop singlehandedly through several points of sail in a busy coastal harbour.
 Captain Mac yelled Man-Overboard!, as he tossed a beacon into the sea.
 The rest was up to me.
 The 457-foot BC Ferry Queen of Oak Bay was bearing down on my port-side, a tug towing a large log-boom was pressing me on my starboard side, and several recreational boats were zinging in and out of the space I need to complete my drill.
 I quickly dug through the 200 pages of theory in my head; …working vessel – I must give right-of-way, power vessel – must give me right-of-way – here we go!
 I called to my crew, Ready to jibe?
 (Ready Captain!) … Jibe Ho!
 They threw the sheets, ducked the boom, and winched the sails back in at my commands.
 A few more manoeuvres and we safely completed the triangle necessary to come alongside the bobbing decoy and pluck it out of the sea.
 Success!